TPODAvia/PX4-Autonomous-Vehicle/docs/ManualRPI.md

 ```

-Check ros MAVROS state:
+Check the MAVROS state:

 ```bash
 rostopic echo -n 1 /dignostics
 ```

-Check the heardbeat - it should be 1HZ
+The heardbeat should be 1HZ
-Check the voltage - it should be normal
+The voltage should be show up "normal"

-Run RVIZ:
+Run the RVIZ:

 The rviz tool allows real-time visualization of all components of the robotic system —the system of coordinates, moving parts, sensors, camera images — on the 3D stag